sergiobayona/easy_talk/README.md

 Key Features
 * Intuitive Schema Definition: Use Ruby classes and methods to define JSON Schema documents easily.
-* JSON Schema Compliance: Implements the JSON Schema specification to ensure compatibility and standards adherence.
-* LLM Function Support: Ideal for integrating with Large Language Models (LLMs) such as OpenAI's GPT-3.5-turbo and GPT-4.
-EasyTalk enables you to effortlessly create JSON Schema documents needed to describe the inputs and outputs of LLM function calls.
+* LLM Function Support: Ideal for integrating with Large Language Models (LLMs) such as OpenAI's GPT series models EasyTalk enables you to effortlessly create JSON Schema documents needed to describe the inputs and outputs of LLM function calls.
+* Schema Composition: Define EasyTalk models and reference them in other EasyTalk models to create complex schemas.
-* Validation: Validates JSON inputs and outputs against defined schemas to ensure they meet expected formats and types.
-Write custom validations using ActiveModel's validations.
+* Validation: Write validations using ActiveModel's validations.
-* Integration with ActiveModel: EasyTalk integrates with ActiveModel to provide additional functionality such as attribute assignment, introspections, validations, translation (i18n), and more.

 Inspiration
 Inspired by Python's Pydantic library, EasyTalk brings similar functionality to the Ruby ecosystem, providing a Ruby-friendly approach to JSON Schema operations.